-Perhaps the legislation that will change human trafficking the most after this session was the human trafficking omnibus bill, SB 1527 (Huffman/Blanco).
-SB 1527 addressed a multitude of issues related to human trafficking, including changes to the Penal code regarding the offenses of trafficking, changes to the duties of the Texas Human Trafficking Prevention Task Force, changes to extraneous admissibility in the prosecution of individuals suspected of human trafficking, and more.
-The Texas Human Trafficking Prevention Task Force are obligated to craft legislative recommendations aimed at enhancing both state and local initiatives to combat human trafficking.
-These recommendations are intended to bolster measures that prevent human trafficking, safeguard and support its victims, suppress economic systems that enable human trafficking, as well as examine and bring to justice those responsible for committing such heinous acts.
+SB 1527 (Huffman et al./Thompson et al.) addressed a multitude of issues related to human trafficking, including changes to the Penal code regarding the offenses of trafficking, changes to the duties of the Texas Human Trafficking Prevention Task Force, changes to extraneous admissibility in the prosecution of individuals suspected of human trafficking, and more.
+The Texas Human Trafficking Prevention Task Force is obligated to craft legislative recommendations aimed at enhancing both state and local initiatives to combat human trafficking.
+These recommendations are intended to bolster measures that prevent human trafficking, safeguard, and support its victims, suppress economic systems that enable human trafficking, as well as examine and bring to justice those responsible for committing such heinous acts.
+SB 1527 removed the requirement to prove that a trafficker used force, fraud, or coercion to traffic adult victims with certain debilitating disabilities.
+This change enables prosecutors to better hold traffickers accountable who are targeting particularly vulnerable populations.
+The bill specifies that traffickers who use threats with a deadly weapon or strangle their victim can be charged with a first-degree felony.
 SB 1527 codifies the Task Force's legislative recommendations and requires them to examine the relationship between massage businesses and human trafficking.
 It also adds the Texas Education Agency and the Texas Department of Agriculture to the Human Trafficking Prevention Council and expands extraneous offense admissibility to continuous and labor trafficking.
-Additionally, SB 1527 defined child grooming in Texas statute and added protections for children from grooming, as well as increasing the penalty for traffickers who use excessive force against their victims.
-Lastly, SB 1527 makes possession of more than 10 but less than 50 visual depictions of child pornography a 2nd degree felony and makes possession of more than 50 visual depictions or a videotape/film of child pornography a 1st degree felony.
+Also, SB 1527 defined child grooming in Texas statute and added protections for children from grooming, and increased the penalty for traffickers who use excessive force against their victims.
+Lastly, SB 1527 makes possession of more than 10 but less than 50 visual depictions of child pornography a 2nd-degree felony and makes possession of more than 50 visual depictions or a videotape/film of child pornography a 1st-degree felony.